 Dr. Simmons earned her DNP from the Duke University School of Nursing in 2011.
-She earned Certified Healthcare Simulation Educator (CHSE) in 2015 and 2019, becoming the world's first CRNA to earn CHSE-Advanced (CHSE-A) certification.
-In 2018 Dr. Simmons was named the Assistant Program Director, and in 2019 was appointed Program Director.
-She has developed and integrated extensive simulation opportunities throughout the nurse anesthesia curriculum since 2012, collaborated on interprofessional simulation within and beyond Duke University, has taught simulation internationally, including in Ghana and Norway, and has been recognized by her peers as a CRNA simulation expert, most recently named the inaugural recipient of INACSL's Spirit of Simulation Leadership Excellence Award.
-She was also selected as a National League of Nursing (NLN) Simulation Leader, a Fellow of the American Academy of Nursing, an inaugural Fellow of the American Association of Nurse Anesthesiologists (AANA), a Duke Clinical Leader Fellow, and a Distinguished Alumni at AUM.
+She earned Certified Healthcare Simulation Educator (CHSE) in 2015 and in 2019, became the world's first CRNA to earn CHSE-Advanced (CHSE-A) certification.
+In 2018, Dr. Simmons was named the Assistant Program Director, and in 2019 appointed Program Director.
+She has developed and integrated extensive simulation opportunities throughout the nurse anesthesia curriculum since 2012, collaborated on interprofessional simulation within and beyond Duke University, has taught simulation internationally, and has been recognized by her peers as a CRNA simulation expert, most recently named the 2023 recipient of INACSL's Spirit of Simulation Leadership Excellence Award.
+She was also selected as a 2014 National League of Nursing (NLN) Simulation Leader, a Fellow of the American Academy of Nursing, an inaugural Fellow of the American Association of Nurse Anesthesiologists (AANA), a Duke Clinical Leader Fellow, and Distinguished Alumni at AUM.
 Dr. Simmons serves as journal reviewer for multiple peer-reviewed journals, is an active member of multiple professional organizations, and has held elected and volunteer positions within these organizations.